-There are a lot of wonders in nature, but none of them are as awe-inspiring as the Northern Lights.
+There are a lot of wonders in nature, but none of them is as awe-inspiring as the Northern Lights.
 Also called the Aurora Borealis, this natural phenomenon most often leaves you staring at the sky in awe, feeling so hopeful while insignificant.
 Seeing the Northern Lights in Murmansk may require some hunting, and knowing where to hunt is a good start.

 The Kola Peninsula is a place in Russia that gives you a fair chance of experiencing the Northern Lights in action.